evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## Drivetrain

-Nissan Ariya SR has a front-wheel drive system supported by one motor on the front axle.
+Nissan Ariya 63kWh has a front-wheel drive system supported by one motor on the front axle.

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 185 mm.

 ### Steering

-Dynamic steering is optional on Nissan Ariya SR. Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is optional on Nissan Ariya 63kWh.
+Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes